a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Special > Copy Disk.
 Quit back to DeskTop.
 Invoke BASIC.SYSTEM.
 Ensure /RAM exists.

 * Launch DeskTop.
 Open two windows.
 Select a file in one window.
 Activate the other window.
 File > Delete.
 Click OK.
 Verify that the window with the deleted file refreshes.
 * Launch DeskTop.
 Open two windows.
 Select a file in one window.
 Activate the other window.
 File > Duplicate.
-Enter a new name, and click OK.
+Enter a new name.
 Verify that the window with the selected file refreshes.
 * Launch DeskTop.
 Open two windows.
 Select a file in one window.
 Activate the other window.
 File > Rename.
-Enter a new name, and click OK.
+Enter a new name.
 Verify that the icon is renamed.
 * Launch DeskTop.
 Open two windows.
 Select a file in one window.
 Activate the other window and move it so that it partially obscures the selected file (e.g. with the title bar).
 File > Rename.
-Enter a new name, and click OK.
+Enter a new name.
 Verify that the active window is not mis-painted.

 * Repeat the following cases for File > New Folder, File > Rename, and File > Duplicate:
   * Launch DeskTop.
 Open a window and (if needed) select a file.
 Run the command.
 Enter a name, but place the caret in the middle of the name (e.g. "exam|ple").
-Click OK.
+Click away.
 Verify that the full name is used.
   * Launch DeskTop.
 Run the command.
 Verify if the OK button correctly enabled if the text field is empty, disabled if not.
 Enter text.
 Verify that the OK button is enabled.
 Delete all of the text.
 Verify that the OK button becomes disabled.
 Enter text.
 Verify that the OK button becomes enabled.
   * Launch DeskTop.
 Create a set of nested folders approaching the path length limit (e.g. `/VOL/AAAAAAAAAAAAAAA/BBBBBBBBBBBBBBB/CCCCCCCCCCCCCCC/`).
 Use the command to try creating, duplicating, or renaming a folder within the nested folders that is longer than the path limit (e.g. `DDDDDDDDDDDX`).
 Verify that an error is shown but the dialog is not dismissed.
 Shorten the name under the length limit (e.g. `DDDDDDDDDDD`) and verify that the command is successful.

 * Configure a system with removable disks. (e.g. Virtual II OmniDisks) Launch DeskTop.
 Verify that volume icons are positioned without gaps (down from the top-right, then across the bottom right to left).
 Eject one of the middle volumes.
 Verify icon disappears.
 Insert a new volume.
 Verify icon takes up the vacated spot.
 Repeat test, ejecting multiple volumes verify that positions are filled in order (down from the top-right, etc).
 * Configure a system with removable disks. (e.g. Virtual II OmniDisks) Launch DeskTop.
 Open a volume icon.
 Open a folder icon.
 Eject the disk using the hardware (or emulator).
 Verify that DeskTop doesn't crash and that both windows close.

 * Launch DeskTop.
 Open a window.
-File > New Folder..., enter name, OK.
+File > New Folder..., enter name.
 Copy the file to another folder or volume.
 Verify that the "Files remaining" count bottoms out at 0.
 * Launch DeskTop.
 Open a window.
-File > New Folder..., enter name, OK.
+File > New Folder..., enter name.
 Move the file to another folder or volume.
 Verify that the "Files remaining" count bottoms out at 0.
 * Launch DeskTop.
 Create a shortcut for a non-executable file at the root of a volume.
 Run the shortcut.
 Verify that the "Files remaining" count bottoms out at 0.
 Close the alert.
 Drag a volume icon to another volume.
 Verify that the "Files remaining" count bottoms out at 0.

 * Launch DeskTop.
 Open a volume.
 File > New Folder..., create A. File > New Folder..., create B. Drag B onto A. File > New folder....
 Verify DeskTop doesn't hang.